Procedure – Infectious Diseases

 Handling of Body Fluids

 - Body fluids of all persons should be considered to contain potentially infectious agents (germs).
-Body fluids include blood, drainage from scrapes and cuts, feces, urine, vomitus, saliva, and respiratory secretions, semen, and vaginal secretions;
+Body fluids include blood, drainage from scrapes and cuts, feces, urine, vomitus, saliva, respiratory secretions, semen, and vaginal secretions;

 - Gloves must be worn when direct hand contact with body fluids is anticipated (e.g., treating nosebleeds, bleeding abrasions), when handling clothes soiled by body fluids (e.g., urine and/or feces), when diapering children and when sanitizing spaced used for diapering.
 Hand washing is the most important intervention for preventing the spread of disease and must take place after gloves are removed and between care of multiple students;